MongoDB AMP Test Generation & Validation

 I consolidated everything into a report with actionable recommendations that the testing team (and stakeholders reviewing their strategies!) could easily reference.

-With discovery projects, I sometimes present insights in a deck to discuss and align the broader group, but because this was a fast-moving group of 2 people, I opted to create a scannable doc with actionable recommendations and user evidence.
+With discovery projects, I sometimes present insights in a deck to discuss and align a whole team, but because this was a fast-moving group of 2 people, I opted to create a scannable doc with actionable recommendations and user evidence.
 That combined with our weekly check-ins and async collaboration ensured they could move forward.

-I shared my insights at the AMP All Hands to show leadership and the org how I shaped the new testing strategy (+ that I’m someone teams can tap to answer questions about users across products!)
+I shared my insights at the AMP All Hands to present to leadership and the org how I shaped the new testing strategy (+ that I’m someone teams can tap to answer questions about users across products!)

-My goal was to show how user insights drove our decisions and make my work visible across product teams, signaling that I’m someone they can bring in for ambiguous problems.
+My goal was to show how user insights drove our decisions and make my work visible across product teams.

 Impact: My insights directly influenced the 12 month roadmap for the testing team, resulting in 2 standardized testing tools now scaled across AMP to accelerate the delivery of customer projects